-- 2. Transfer to two 9-in. x 5-in. loaf pans coated with cooking spray.
-Bake at 350° for 45-55 minutes or until golden brown and a toothpick inserted near the center comes out with moist crumbs.
+- 2. Transfer to two 9x5-in. loaf pans coated with cooking spray.
+Bake at 350° for 45-55 minutes or until golden brown and a toothpick inserted in the center comes out with moist crumbs.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves (16 slices each).

 Reviews for Makeover Pumpkin Spice Bread

 "This has been my go to recipe for pumpkin bread since this issue came out!
 It is fantastic, why bother with more fattening recipes?
 I spray my pan with cooking spray and dust with sugar.
 Works very well."

 "I blindfolded my family and made two different pumpkin breads.
 They tasted each one to see if they could figure out the healthier one.
 Convinced they would be able to taste the difference they each misguessed thinking the tastiest one couldn't possibly be the healthiest.
 Joke is on them.This is a moist and delicious recipe.
 My go-to pumpkin bread recipe."

 "I use 1 1/3 whole wheat flour for the cake flour and use ground flaxseed for two of the eggs.
 I also only use 2 cups sugar.
 Very good recipe."